 In order to install Heimdall, one of several methods can be used:

 - Leverage our single command installer into a supported version of Linux as a single server (documentation)

-- Purchase a VM with the software installed from a cloud marketplace (AWS or Azure)
+- Purchase a VM with the software installed from a cloud marketplace (AWS, Azure or GCP)

 - Use the docker file to create a docker image (documentation)

 - Install into the application as a JDBC driver (please contact Heimdall support for assistance).

 For a detailed breakdown on each of the install methods, please see the detailed install page.

 One note of importance--all the install methods will by default pull our newest version of code from our S3 file distribution site at the time of install except for the manual install option.
 When installing, make sure that security groups or ACLs do not block this out-bound request.
 Once installed and online, the system can be locked down if desired see security.